Accounting Act

 2. Statement of cash inflow and outflow

-3. Statement of notes receipts and payment
+3. Statement of receipts and payment of notes

-4. Statement of security receipts and payment
+4. Statement of receipts and payment of securities

 5. Statement of receipts and payment of certificates and other supporting documents